ansyblenetwork/aquietlife/_posts/2021-07-06-buying-premium.md

 ### An exception: Bear spreads

 The one systematic exception I make to this rule occurs when building bear spreads.
 Precisely, the defensive leg of a bear spread seems to be a necessary evil.
-In the midst of exuberance, even the highest strike in an options chain is often not priced at a sane interest rate.
+In the midst of exuberance, even the highest strike of an options chain is often not priced at a sane interest rate.
 (However, in such situations, the CBOE often decides to extend the chain, which typically corresponds to sloppy trading and some good opportunities.)